natanloterio/GeoLib/README.md

 ````

 If everything goes well, you should have it now as a local library and you can use it
-as a dependency for your local projects.
+as a dependency of your local projects.

 ## Gradle configuration